-The TOE is a single matrix routing system, which provides connection of 320 optical inputs to any or all of the 320 optical outputs.
-The TOE consists of 20 Data Input and Output Cards having 16 optical input and output ports.
+The TOE is a Bi-directional routing system, which provides connection of 320 optical inputs located on the upper card cage ports to any or all of the 320 optical outputs located on the same upper card cage ports and connection of 320 optical inputs located on the lower card cage ports to any or all of the 320 optical outputs located on the same lower card cage ports.
+The TOE consists of 40 Data Input and Output Cards having 16 optical input and output ports.
+The 20 Data Input and Output Cards installed in the upper card cage are used to connect the 320 Inputs in one direction (Transmitter Port L1 to Receiver Port L1) and the 20 Data Input and Output Cards installed in the lower card cage are used to connect the 320 Inputs in the other direction (Transmitter Port L1 to Receiver Port L1).
 The TOE allows for remote operation of shared computers using sets of shared peripherals, dynamically connecting (switching) physical ports on a particular computer to a particular shared peripheral set.